MobileFirstLLC/doucheblock/.github/README.md

   Block anyone with specific keywords in their Twitter bio.<br/><br/>
 </h3>

-You can set it to confirm before blocking or just allow it to block automatically.

 <p align="center">
 <img alt="how it works" src="https://raw.githubusercontent.com/MobileFirstLLC/doucheblock/master/.github/preview.gif"/>
 </p>

+You can set it to confirm before blocking or just allow it to block automatically.
+You do not need to be viewing the profile for the extension to find these douches - above example is just for demo purposes to explain the functionality.

 <p align="center">
 <strong>Install at Chrome Web Store</strong><br/>